Difference Between Partly Cloudy and Partly Sunny

 What is Partly Cloudy?

-This is a standard phrase that is used often to describe climatic conditions on weather reports, news, research studies, etc.
+This is a standard phrase that is used to describe climatic conditions on weather reports, news, research studies, etc.

 The term by itself strictly refers to an event where the sky is covered somewhere between 3/8th to 5/8th portions with clouds.

-Although according to weather experts, the phrases “partly cloudy” and “partly sunny” mean the same thing, there exist subtle differences between the usage of the two.
+Although, according to weather experts, the phrases “partly cloudy” and “partly sunny” mean the same thing, there exist subtle differences between the usage of the two.

-For instance, partly cloudy is majorly used in referring to or addressing weather conditions during the latter half of the day, more accurately; the evenings and the nights.
+For instance, partly cloudy is majorly used in referring to or addressing weather conditions during the latter half of the day, more accurately, the evenings and the nights.

 This is due to the wording used in the phrase that specifically attributes to the sky being filled with clouds.